chuckabox/imc-prosperity-4/readme.md

 First-round results were controversial.
 It became clear the website’s "sample data" was actually the first 1000 timestamps of live day 1 data, allowing teams to hardcode trades.
 Combined with Squid Ink spiking against our market making position, **we initially finished 771st.**

-**After the round was re-run (hardcoding was ruled cheating), we shot up to 9th place** with a total PNL of 107,237 seashells (43,243 algo + 44,340 manual).
+**After the round was re-run (hardcoding was ruled cheating), we shot up to 9th place** with a total PNL of 107,237 seashells.
 We got lucky on the re-run — Squid Ink spiked in our favor instead of against us.
 The top 3 teams still finished ~100k seashells ahead of everyone else, but we were within a few thousand seashells of 4th.

 Afterward, we decided Squid Ink was too volatile for full-size market making.
 We adapted by only allocating 10% of our position to it, cutting PNL by about 50%, but added a spike detection system: